 The nonfiction categories are identical but the subcategories are grade-level appropriate.

-In order to make the library, user-friendly and easier for our younger students to access books, we are shifting the library so all books will be in bins in our three elementary schools and preschool.
+To make the library user-friendly and easier for our younger students to access books, we have shifted the library so all books will be in bins in our three elementary schools and preschool.
 This bin system will allow students to take the bins off the shelves and browse through the books.
-Many of our teachers also use a bin system in their classrooms to organize their books so this helps students easily locate books without needing to learn two different systems.
+Many of our teachers also use a bin system in their classrooms to organize their books, so this helps students easily locate books without needing to learn two different systems.

 Positives for our library staff.

-This system also allows for our library staff to quickly put books away and allow anyone to shelve books since it will be entirely based on the genre of the book.
+This system also allows for our library staff to put books away quickly and allows anyone to shelve books since it will be entirely based on the genre of the book.

 Schools that have made this transition saw a large increase in circulation, especially in the nonfiction section.

-As our library grows the use of the bins will make it easier for library staff to add new books to the collection without having to spend a lot of time shifting books around to fit.
+As our library grows, the bins will make it easier for library staff to add new books to the collection without having to spend a lot of time shifting books around to fit.